bkacki/ASCIIArtFighter/README.md

 # ASCII Art Fighter

 ASCII Art Fighter is a console-based RPG game where players fight against various enemies in a series of stages.
-The game features ASCII art visuals, a turn-based combat system, and a shop for upgrading weapons and armor.-
+The game features ASCII art visuals, a turn-based combat system, and a shop for upgrading weapons and armor.

 ## Features
 - **Turn-Based Combat**: Fight against a variety of enemies with unique stats and abilities.